Company: Sonoma State

 - Certificate of Completion from a California POST Accredited

-oral interview, written examination, physical agility test, pass
+an oral interview, written examination, physical agility test, pass

 all background requirements mandated by P.O.S.T., psychological